yoelhor/evaluation/README.md

 - 1,024 characters maximum
 - Use Markdown syntax to format text including: Hyperlinks, bold, italics and underline.

+#### 3.2.8 Localization

+Microsoft provides the translations for 36 languages including languages that are read right-to-left, such as Arabic and Hebrew, are displayed in the opposite direction compared to languages that are read left-to-right.

+##### 3.2.8.1 Language selection

+Microsoft Entra external ID uses the browser's language settings to determine the language for the sign-in experience.
+If the browser is set to a specific language, that language will be used for the sign-in page.

+Applications can specify a locale parameter (`ui_locales` and `mkt`) in the authentication URL to enforce a particular language.

 ## 4. Security